Taitdanielle/Taitdanielle/README.md

 Hello names Danielle :wave: ,

-I am from Scotland and slowly but surley a full stack Software Developer in the making!
+I am from Scotland and slowly but surely a full stack Software Developer in the making!

 I have always been interested in coding but never really had the confidence in myself to go for it.
 I'm **dyslexic** and have **ADHD** so that played a part in my non excistannce self confidence.
 But here we are I done an intence bootcamp coding course with [Code Institute](https://codeinstitute.net) and I passed with a **2nd class honors degree** in **Full Stack Software Development**.